A Cattery Specializing in the Japanese Bobtail

 How often do you have kittens or cats available for sale?We nearly always have a kitten or a retired cat available.
 I always try to have all "PETS" altered prior to leaving our cattery.
 Some females are just too young for surgery when they are adopted, however, I do have a strict spay/neuter agreement with pet kittens.

 How much do you charge for a Japanese Bobtail kitten or cat?

-I live nowhere near Virginia.
+I live nowhere near West Virginia.
 Can you ship the Japanese Bobtail cat to me?